ddev/ddev/docs/content/users/topics/hosting.md

 10. Run [`ddev start`](../usage/commands.md#start) and visit your site.
 With some CMSes, you may also need to clear your cache.

-You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed because port 80 is not open, or the DNS name is not yet resolving.
-(Use `docker logs ddev-router` to see Let’s Encrypt activity.)
+You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed or the DNS name is not yet resolving.
+(Use `docker logs -f ddev-router` to see Let’s Encrypt activity.)

 ## Additional Server Setup